a musical composition consisting of a series of songs

 swarmed past me, I stopped to take in my surroundings.

-able or tending to expand or characterized by expansion
+able or tending to extend in one or more directions

 At the end of the corridor was an